China should probe foreign luxury carmakers over prices - Xinhua

 It cited a man surnamed Qu who had bought an Audi Q7 in Canada for 78,000 Canadian dollars, or about 460,000 yuan ($75,000), and who was shocked to see the same car on sale in China for 1 million yuan.

-Xinhua said similar price differences existed between some unspecified Land Rover models made by Jaguar Land Rover TAMOJL.UL as well as the BMW X5 (BMWG.DE).
-JLR is owned by India's biggest carmaker by revenue, Tata Motors Ltd (TAMO.NS).
+It also said similar price differences existed between some unspecified Land Rover models made by Jaguar Land Rover as well as the BMW X5.
+JLR is owned by India's biggest carmaker by revenue, Tata Motors Ltd.

 Selling imported cars in China was 30 percent more profitable than the global average, Xinhua said, citing Rao Da, secretary general of the China Passenger Car Association.

+He added that foreign carmakers exercised monopolies over the sales and service channels of imported cars.

-Zhang Min, president of the Waigaoqiao car supermarket in Shanghai, was quoted as saying that while the government imposed taxes on luxury cars, the difference between prices paid in China and overseas amounted to "profiteering".
+Zhang Min, president of the Waigaoqiao car supermarket in Shanghai, was quoted as saying that while the government imposed a tax on luxury cars, the difference between prices paid in China and overseas amounted to "profiteering".

 Rao later told Reuters he thought it was unlikely the government would investigate the luxury car market.